UPDATED October 16 with a statement from the district.

 Arredondo started as superintendent of the district on July 1 with unanimous support from the board of trustees, who gave him a three-year contract paying $317,000 a year.

-But he’s been on paid administrative leave since September 4 while trustees conducted a secretive investigation.
+But he’s been on paid administrative leave since September 4 while trustees conducted a secretive investigation of the superintendent.

 During a special meeting on October 2, trustees voted 4-2 to “move forward” against Arredondo, citing “violations” of a board policy prohibiting discrimination, harassment, and retaliation against district employees.